Equity, Diversity & Inclusion

 • Reviewing web content and amending text.

-• Providing new Applicant Workshop recordings that can be accessed asynchronously, with information that is transferable and useful for any postgraduate research applicant (regardless of whether they choose to apply to MRC LID or not)
+• Providing new Applicant Workshop recordings that can be accessed asynchronously, with information that is transferable and useful for any postgraduate research applicant (regardless of whether a prospective applicant chooses to apply to MRC LID or not).

-• Providing at least 1-2 DOIs for each project
+• Providing at least 1-2 DOIs (Digital Object Identifiers) to Open Access publications for each project.

 APPLICATION: Looking at our application system with a view to reform practices that create barriers.
 Actions and changes include

-• Increased training for all staff (supervisors, board, administrators), including an opportunity to join an antiracism programme, interview panel refresher training, and a workshop that looks at applying EDI best practice to research degree supervision.
+• Increased training for all staff (supervisors, board, administrators), including an opportunity to join an antiracism programme, an excellent course of challenging microaggressions and being an active bystander, interview panel refresher training, and a workshop that looks at applying EDI best practice to research degree supervision.

 • Developing a rubric for our application form (consistent set of assessment criteria).